ska-sa/spead2/doc/py-send.rst

    .. deprecated:: 1.9
       Use the overload that does not take `buffer_size`.

-Since 2.1 it has also been possible to specify the destination for each heap (although a valid endpoint must still be specified in the constructor).
+There is also *experimental* support for specifing the destination for each heap (although a valid endpoint must still be specified in the constructor).
+This may be replaced by a different interface in a future release.

 .. py:method:: spead2.send.UdpStream.send_heap(heap, cnt=-1, address, port)